 Sometimes, it is the journey that’s more exciting than the destination.
 That rings truer when you ride a luxury train.
-If a train is large and comfy, you don’t even need a destination to go to.
+If a train is large, comfy, and has the best Glass Sliding System, you don’t even need a destination to go to.
 Going to places on a plane or on a boat can give you amazing blue sights to see, but when you go in an on-the-ground transport, you’d see much more interesting things on the ground near you.
 It’s a refreshing take to take it slow on some glamorous train rides through some of the world’s most glam destinations.
 Here are some of them:

 1. Seven Stars, Japan